 that happens in the company, acting as the official representative of the company.
-If there is only one person with absolute power in a company, everyone knows the power will go to veryone knows the power the CEO.
+If there is only one person with absolute power in a company, everyone knows the power will go to the CEO.

 Daphne: Isn't that too dangerous?